DebCompBio/GeneTranscriptionFactorKappaRule/README.md

 # GeneTranscriptionFactorKappaRule
-Python code to generate Kappa rules for a n-site Gene-Transcription factor binding combination
+Python code to generate Kappa rules for an n-site Gene-Transcription factor binding combination